Baháʼí Faith in Asia: Kazakhstan

 The Baháʼí Faith in Kazakhstan began during the policy of oppression of religion in the former Soviet Union.
 Before that time, Kazakhstan, as part of the Russian Empire, would have had indirect contact with the Baháʼí Faith as far back as 1847.
 By 1994 the National Spiritual Assembly of Kazakhstan was elected Following the entrance of pioneers the community grew by 2001 to be the religion with the third-most registered religious organizations in the country, after Islam and Christianity.

+Tajikistan

+There are an estimated 1,000 Baháʼís in Tajikistan.

 Turkmenistan

 The Baháʼí Faith in Turkmenistan begins before Russian advances into the region when the area was under the influence of Persia.
 By 1887 a community of Baháʼí refugees from religious violence in Persia had made a religious center in Ashgabat.
 Shortly afterwards – by 1894 – Russia made Turkmenistan part of the Russian Empire.
 While the Baháʼí Faith spread across the Russian Empire and attracted the attention of scholars and artists, the Baháʼí community in Ashgabat built the first Baháʼí House of Worship, elected one of the first Baháʼí local administrative institutions and was a center of scholarship.
 However, during the Soviet period religious persecution made the Baháʼí community almost disappear – however Baháʼís who moved into the regions in the 1950s did identify individuals still adhering to the religion.
 Following the dissolution of the Soviet Union in late 1991, Baháʼí communities and their administrative bodies started to develop across the nations of the former Soviet Union; In 1994 Turkmenistan elected its own National Spiritual Assembly however laws passed in 1995 in Turkmenistan required 500 adult religious adherents in each locality for registration and no Baháʼí community in Turkmenistan could meet this requirement.
 As of 2007 the religion had still failed to reach the minimum number of adherents to register and individuals have had their homes raided for Baháʼí literature.